 Preparing a positive prevention strategy will help you feel prepared.
 Make a list of the steps which might help you.
 Could you attend a meditation course or some assertiveness training for example?

 Doing too much too soon can lead to panic attacks.
 Pace yourself and take breaks when you need them.
 Eat regularly, exercise and look after yourself.
 A stressed and strained body is more prone to panic responses.
 Short term boosts like sugar and caffeine can leave you weak and on edge, increasing the potential for panic attacks to happen.

-- Take responsibility for your own needs.
-Make sure you have a balance between work and personal life.
-Your needs and the needs of others.
-Sometimes you need to put yourself first otherwise you can easily become overloaded.
-Being overloaded can make you more prone to having panic attacks.
+Take responsibility for your own needs, making sure you have a work/ life balance.
+Balance your needs and the needs of others.
+Being overloaded only makes you more prone to having panic attacks.

 Find the Root Cause

 What are the root cause of your panic attacks?
 Could you have generalised anxiety disorder?
 Or post traumatic anxiety?
 Perhaps you are struggling with a fear or phobia?
 Working out the cause is key to controlling the panic attacks.

 Perhaps there’s something important you want to change in your life.
 Or a situation that’s making you feel uncomfortable.

 If you are struggling with anxiety or panic attacks don’t go it alone.
 Seek help from family and friends.
 Or, better yet, from a professional hypnotherapist or counsellor or can help you learn to control your panic attacks and lead a more relaxed life.

 If you’d like to learn more please do get in touch.
 I can offer help with panic attacks or any related issues either from my London hypnotherapy clinic or online.